Quartic First-Order Methods for Low-Rank Minimization: Quartic Geometries for Low-Rank Minimization

+We begin with the simplest quartic kernel, which depends solely on the Frobenius norm of $X$.
+Define the \textit{norm kernel} $h_N$ as

 where $\alpha,\sigma > 0$ are fixed parameters.
 Note that this kernel is not new by itself, as it has been already studied in \cite{Bolte2018} for vectors in $\reals^n$.
-Our first contribution is to show that it is a \textit{universal} kernel for low rank minimization in the sense that it is adapted to every function of our class.
-The proof is deferred to Appendix \ref{a:relsmooth_proof}.
+Our first contribution is to show that it is adapted to every function of our class of problems.